YashMohan/Damping_wings/README.md

 1. To change the parameters you want to vary or to change the range of the parameters, open and edit "Parameters_file.py".
 This file contains the general list of the parametrs.
 2. To change the parameters and the ranges only for the corner models, edit the "Param_Ranges" dictionary in "Running_models_non_parallel_git.py".
 3. To change the parameters for face models, edit "variables_list" in "Running_models_non_parallel_git.py".

+# Constants.py
+This file contains every other cosntant or variable which isn't the parameter.
+For example, the size of the box, number of sightlines etc.